next-boost/next-boost/README.md

           return false
       }

-      return 1000 // cache all other requests for 1 second }
+      return 10 // cache all other requests for 10 seconds }
 }
 ```